-When my aunt taught me to knit the Russian way many years ago, she didn’t tell me the name of the cast-on technique that she used to cast on stitches.
+When my aunt taught me to knit the Eastern (Russian )way many years ago, she didn’t tell me the name of the cast-on technique that she used to cast on stitches.
 To her, it was the only way to cast on stitches – a way that is simple, quick and reliable.

 I think that up to this day, she has no idea that there are other ways to cast on stitches.
 Not because she is not curious or educated enough.
 No. She simply doesn’t need any other way.
 The method that she’d been using all her life to knit countless sweaters, hats, scarves and skirts, served her well and she had no need to look for a different technique.

-It is a fascinating feature of the Russian knitting style – there is often just one proven and time-tested technique for every knitting operation.
-Knitters use this limited set of techniques to make all sorts of projects – from thick woollen mitts to cobweb Orenburg shawls.
+It is a fascinating feature of the Eastern (previously known as Russian) knitting style – there is often just one proven and time-tested technique for every knitting operation.
+Knitters use this limited set of techniques to make all sorts of projects – from thick woolen mitts to cobweb Orenburg shawls.

 Just like my aunt, I didn’t know that the cast on that I’ve been using for years has a special name, and just like her, I didn’t worry about it at all.
 Only much later, when I started to explore knitting, I learned that this cast-on technique is a variation of the “long-tail cast on”, but done without a slip knot and with two needles held together.